 Hazard Mitigation picture and link to the Local Mitigation Strategy documentWhat is Mitigation?

-Mitigation is the effort to reduce or eliminate loss of life and property by lessening the impact of disasters.
-Put simply, the goal of mitigation is to make our community safer, stronger, and more able to bounce back.
+Mitigation aims to reduce or eliminate the loss of life and property by lessening the impact of disasters.
+The goal of mitigation is to make our community safer, stronger, and more resilient.

-Lee County protects its people, neighborhoods, beaches, businesses, highways, and everything in between with the help of mitigation planning and projects.
-Putting in better drainage to reduce street flooding is an example of mitigation.
+Lee County protects its people, neighborhoods, beaches, businesses, highways, and everything in between through mitigation planning and projects.
+An example of mitigation is the installation of better drainage to reduce street flooding.
+Mitigation planning occurs every day, year-round.

 What is the Joint Local Mitigation Strategy (LMS)?

-The Joint Local Mitigation Strategy is the roadmap that guides Lee County's efforts to identify hazards and reduce the risk they pose to life and property.
-The strategy has plans for short-term and long-term projects.
+The Joint Local Mitigation Strategy (LMS) is a plan that helps Lee County identify hazards and reduce the risk they pose to people and property.
+The strategy includes both short-term and long-term projects.

-Every five years, the LMS is updated.
-Then it is adopted by the Lee Board of County Commissioners, each Lee County municipality, and Florida Gulf Coast University.
-It is also reviewed and approved by the State of Florida and the Federal Emergency Management Agency (FEMA).
+Every five years, the LMS is updated and reviewed by the Florida Division of Emergency Management (FDEM) and the Federal Emergency Management Agency (FEMA).
+Once reviewed, it is adopted by the Lee Board of County Commissioners, each Lee County municipality, and Florida Gulf Coast University.

 Click to read the 2022 Lee County Joint Unified Local Mitigation Strategy.